RoronoaFilip/web-nexus/README.md

 # Project Overview

 ## Goal
-- Simplify the Process of enhancing Websites with sophisticated Functionalities effortlessly.
+- Simplify the Process of enhancing Websites with complex Functionalities effortlessly.
 - The Project offers a Library, packaged with Webpack, providing Users with straightforward Functions to seamlessly integrate complex Logic into their HTML Files.
+- Simple example:
+     * I am building a Website and I want to integrade a Live Chat System.
+Through *this Project's name* I can do it by just providing an empty div and some Configuration.
+Everything else is handled for me.

 ## Functionalities Available

 1. **Live Chat**
    - Facilitate real-time communication on websites through an easy-to-use live chat functionality.

-2. **Charts**
+2. **Infinite Scroll**
-   - Integrate visually appealing and interactive charts to present data effectively.
-   - They could be dynamic, get updated live all the time.
+   - Provides the User with an easy way to integrade an Infinite Scroll and visualize whatever and however he wants to.

 - *(More functionalities to be determined)*

 ## Implementation

 ### Backend Integration

+* The General Idea for the Backend is that all the needed Data will come from it.
+Including the Html Elements for the different Functionalities.
+* The Library will just append them where needed and will attach event Listeners.

 1. **Express Server API**
    - The API serves as the primary data source for dynamic HTML content generation by the library.